Ranjika123/Hotel-Miranda/README.md

 2. Navigate to the project directory: `cd Hotel-Miranda`
 3. Open the `index.html` file in your preferred web browser.

-## Usage

-[Provide instructions on how to navigate the website and any additional information users might need.]

 ## Contributing